 Ultimately, our favorite pizza is at Brazi’s Italian Restaurant on the Long Wharf side of New Haven (shh, don’t tell anyone), but we’d still recommend a visit to Little Italy while you’re in town.
-It’s definitely an experience.
+It’s definitely an interesting New Haven experience.

 I’d be remiss if I didn’t also mention my favorite Choupette Creperie & Cafe, serving authentic French crepes, both savory and sweet.
 The owner is a native Parisian who will make you feel right at home.
 His relative also owns the Swiss restaurant nextdoor, Au Chalet, which serves traditional Raclette meals.

-There are lots of other restaurants to try as well, such as Taste of China, Koon Thai, and Roia.
+There are lots of other restaurants to try as well, such as Taste of China and Koon Thai.
 Louis’ Lunch is a famous fast food restaurant in a tiny brick building on Crown Street, serving food since 1895.
 Apparently the Library of Congress credited the owner with inventing the hamburger and steak sandwich; definitely a unique New Haven burger place!

 New Haven Green & Downtown